robovm/robovm-robopods/heyzap/ios/README.md

 </libs>
 ```

-Ad networks that are available as RoboPods (like AdMob or Facebook Audience) should be added as a Maven/Gradle dependency instead.
+Ad networks that are available as RoboPods (like Chartboost or Facebook Audience Network) should be added as a Maven/Gradle dependency instead.

 ### Test integration